flutter-tizen/flutter-tizen/doc/develop-plugin.md

 The implementation of the plugin can be found in the `tizen/src/plugin_name_plugin.cc` file.
 In this file, you will see:

 - `PluginNamePluginRegisterWithRegistrar()`: This function is called by an app that depends on this plugin on startup to set up the `plugin_name` channel.
-- `HandleMethodCall()`: This method handles the `getPlatformVersion` method and returns the result to the caller.
+- `HandleMethodCall()`: This method handles the `getPlatformVersion` method (or whatever methods you defined in Dart code) and returns the result to the caller.

 The result of the method call can be either: